emreYbs/Wikipedia-Article-Summarizer/README.md

 Text Summarization with NLTK
 *(NLTK, or Natural Language Toolkit, is a Python package that you can use for NLP tasks

+*Note: I've exported this Jupyter Notebook as pdf in case you may not Jupyter installed or not use Visual Stuido Code.
+In the repo, you can check the pdf version for convenience.*

 # Requirements

  Install these as requirements if you need.
 You may also try "pip3 install beautifulsoup4" if "pip" encounters errors.